Washim-RaJa/E-MENT/README.md

-This is a basic hospital website which is developed using HTML, CSS and JavaScript
+This is a fully responsive hospital website which is developed using HTML, CSS and JavaScript.